 "Each of my riddles is different," the sphinx growled.
 "Now for the second…"

 "Can't the walls back up a little when we get one right?"
-Yolei asked, glancing at the approaching stone panels; they couldn't have been less than ten feet away and coming closer by the second.
+Yolei asked, glancing at the approaching stone panels; they couldn't have been less than ten feet away.

 "No," the sphinx said bluntly.
 "The second riddle is this: a man gave his son a small amount of money and told him that what he bought must fill an entire room, otherwise he would not receive an inheritance.
 However, the boy had enough money to do just that.
 What did the boy buy to fill the room?"